-We still have a number of the hardcover books available.
+Forty years after publishing this book, it is not out of print, yet, as we still have a number of unsold hardcover books available!
 If you would like to obtain your own copy, contact me, and we will let you know how much it will cost with shipping.

 Despite our best efforts, some mistakes crept into the book.
 As we discovered them, we added them to an errata sheet.
-If you have a copy of this book, you might not have received this sheet, or it got lost, or we discovered more mistakes after we printed that version.
-We will soon be posting an updated errata list on this web site.
+If you have a copy of this book you might not have received this sheet, or it got lost, or we discovered more mistakes after we printed that version.
+If you find any other mistakes, please let us know.

 Mom's name as author

-One of the authors, my mom, is listed as "Mrs. Kornelius (Tina) Wiens".
+One of the authors, my mother, is listed as "Mrs. Kornelius (Tina) Wiens".
 Unfortunately some web sites mentioning the book shortened this name to just "Kornelius Wiens", who was my dad.
 This is wrong.
-In hindsight mom should have given her name simply as "Tina Wiens".
+In hindsight Mom should have given her name simply as "Tina Wiens" to avoid confusion.